Learn About OmegaBrite

 As a member of the Global Organization for EPA and DHA (GOED), OmegaBrite is a leader in the community and continues to raise the bar for third party testing procedures.

-OmegaBrite was the first high concentrate omega-3 to require outside, third party laboratory testing on every batch.
+OmegaBrite was the first high concentrate omega-3 to introduce third party laboratory testing on every batch.
 Every batch of OmegaBrite has been tested before, during, and after production to ensure the highest quality omega-3 available.

-At OmegaBrite we set the standard over fifteen years ago and we raise it every day.
+At OmegaBrite we set the standard over Nineteen years ago and we raise it every day.

 Our commitment to excellence drives everything we do.